 “So You Feel Nothing?”

-The Terminator movies popularized a lot of trends within pop media, trends that imitators didn't necessarily know how to translate gracefully.
+The "Terminator" movies popularized a lot of trends within pop media, trends that imitators didn't necessarily know how to translate gracefully.
 As a result, trying to describe the movies to outsiders tends to be an uphill battle.
 Your layperson associates the franchise with killer robots, explosions, and sunglasses, and not much else.
 It might not seem readily apparent that a movie about a dude who rides around with a motorcycle and a machine gun might actually be an exploration of the need for human goodness.
 Says James Cameron about the franchise:

 "The Terminator films are not really about the human race getting killed by future machines.
 They're about us losing touch with our own humanity and becoming machines, which allows us to kill and brutalize each other.”